Industry Guide

 What are the benefits to using SEPA instant payments?

-With demand for real-time payments at an all-time high — we anticipate that there will be more than 511.7 billion real-time transactions globally by 2027, at a compound annual growth rate of 21.3% from 2022 to 2027 — it’s easy to see why there’s so much interest in SCT Inst.
+The main benefit of SEPA instant payments for businesses is immediate access to incoming funds, which clear within seconds at any hour rather than over a following business day.
+With demand for real-time payments at an all-time high — there will be 198.08 billion real-time transactions globally by 2030, up 35.5 percent from 2030 — it’s easy to see why there’s so much interest in SCT Inst.

 • Streamlined payments experience: The fast and always-available nature of SCT Inst payments simplifies financial transactions, making it suitable for a wide variety of use cases, including emergency payments, eCommerce purchases and last-minute bill settlements.
 SCT Inst can also be used in conjunction with other payment solutions, such as QR codes and SEPA Request-to-Pay, offering users access to a wider range of payment options.